AaronGe88inTHU/SwiftImageProcessing/README.md

 This project contains swift playgrounds that demonstrate how to do pixel operations in swift.

- * Swift3 : checkout master branch
+ * Swift4 : checkout master branch
+ * Swift3.x : checkout syntax/swift3.x branch
  * Swift2.x : checkout syntax/swift2.x branch

 ## Thanks to RGBAImage